North Carolina Highway 92: History

 NC 92 first appeared on the June 1, 1926 edition of the North Carolina State Transportation map.
 The western terminus of the highway was located at NC 91 northeast of Jessama.
 From that point, it ran to the southeast, ending in Bath.
 All of NC 92 was paved at the time of establishment.
 By 1933, the eastern terminus of NC 92 was extended south to Bayview.
-It followed it's modern alignment between Bath and Bayview Road but turned south at the Bayview Road intersection and ended in Bayview.
+It followed its modern alignment between Bath and Bayview Road but turned south at the Bayview Road intersection and ended in Bayview.
 In 1931, the entire alignment between Bath and Bayview was considered a graded road but was paved by 1935.
 The routing remained the same until January 31, 1963 when NCDOT removed NC 92 from Bayview Road and moved the eastern terminus to Belhaven.
 The highway followed its modern-day routing to NC 306 and then followed the modern routing NC 99 to the northeast.
 The highway crossed Pungo Creek and Pantego Creek before entering Belhaven and ending at US 264 and US 264 Business in Belhaven.
 On April 1, 1985, NC 92 was eliminated between NC 306 and Belhaven, with the old routing replaced by an extension of NC 99.
 The western terminus of NC 92 was later moved to Washington, on May 12, 1986.
 The highway was routed to run concurrently with US 264 between US 17 in Washington and its former western terminus at the intersection of US 264 and NC 92 northwest of Bayview.